opensearch-project/opensearch-py/guides/auth.md

 ## IAM Authentication

-Opensearch-py supports IAM-based authentication via `RequestsAWSV4SignerAuth` and `Urllib3AWSV4SignerAuth`, which use `RequestHttpConnection` and `Urllib3HttpConnection` respectively, as the transport classes for communicating with OpenSearch clusters running in Amazon Managed OpenSearch and OpenSearch Serverless, and works in conjunction with [botocore](https://pypi.org/project/botocore/).
+This library supports IAM-based authentication when communicating with OpenSearch clusters running in Amazon Managed OpenSearch and OpenSearch Serverless.

+## IAM Authentication with a Synchronous Client

+For `Urllib3HttpConnection` use `Urllib3AWSV4SignerAuth`, and for `RequestHttpConnection` use `RequestsAWSV4SignerAuth`.

 ```python
 from opensearchpy import OpenSearch, Urllib3HttpConnection, Urllib3AWSV4SignerAuth